URBREATH/15-minutes-city/README.md

-output_path = path to the folder where output files and results will be stored [poi] poi_category_osm = all | one of the category in `osm_categories_tag.json` poi_category_custom_name = list of custom categories provided as a comma-separated string.
+output_path = path to the folder where output files and results will be stored [poi] poi_category_osm = all | one of the category in `osm_categories_tag.json` poi_category_custom_name = list of comma-separated string.
 The script automatically normalizes the names by removing internal spaces and converting them to lowercase. poi_category_custom_csv = full path to CSV files from which the script reads data for custom categories.
 The full paths of the CSV files must be provided, separated by commas.
 The file must include a minimum structure consisting of 'id', 'lat', and 'lon' columns, with geographic coordinates in EPSG:4326.
 [park]
 park_gates_source = osm | csv | road_intersect | virtual (default = osm)